Photo: by [Pixabay]

-The story you have just rea is a fiction written by us to entertain you.
+The story you have just read is a fiction written by us to entertain you.
 That’s the power of creative writing in action.
-You can write an interesting story of your own just like the you have read or even better than we have written it, but there are just a few steps you may have to take for you to know the best way you can learn to write your own books or stories of any kind; you can learn from one of our writing tips by visiting our tutorial page to Learn how to write a good story.
+You can write an interesting story of your own just like the one you have read or even better than we have written it, but there are just a few steps you may have to take for you to know the best way you can learn to write your own books or stories of any kind; you can learn from one of our writing tips by visiting our tutorial page to Learn how to write a good story.

 Please, after reading this post feel free to drop your comment as this will enable us to know how best to serve you, or make some improvements if necessary.

 You can Reach us @.